matildasmeds/mithril_simple_app/README.md

 * Some CSS tweaks

 ## Further ideas
-* Deploy link
 * Implement Error messages
-* Paging for list-view
+* Paging for list-view / "Datatable"
 * Tests
 * Transition effects (with velocity.js?)
 * Translations (just to see how it's done)